TrackingLaboratory/tracklab/docs/tutorials/MOT_dataset.md

 indexes.

 You can find the example of the MOT20 implementation of the `TrackingDataset` that we implemented in `pbtrack/wrappers/dataset/mot20.py`.
-Do not forget to add your new class to the `pbtrack/wrappers/dataset/__init__.py` file.
+You will then need to add your new class to the `pbtrack/wrappers/dataset/__init__.py` file.

 ## Config file